< TN 57 | Home | TN 58A | TN 58 Spur | TN 59 >

 By 1935, TN 58 was removed from Eastville Cir south of today's TN 306.

 About 1937, TN 58 south was truncated to TN 2A (now TN 317) northeast of Chattanooga.
 The old route became part of TN 2A Today this is 4th St to west edge of Citizens Cemetery, then north to 3rd St (this L connection is no longer a road) east, Dodson Ave north, Glass St northeast

-In 1951, TN 58 was re-extended replacing TN 2A to US 27 Market St in Chattanooga, then followed US 11-41-64-72 on 11th and Broad, then kept south as new state highway on St. Elmo Ave and Ochs Hwy to the Georgia line.
+In 1951, TN 58 was extended south on US 27 Market St in Chattanooga, then followed US 11-41-64-72 on 11th and Broad, then kept south as new state highway on St. Elmo Ave and Ochs Hwy to the Georgia line.

 Between 1957-59, TN 58 was rerouted in Chattanooga to stay on Market south until it became Alton Park, the west on 40th to Tennessee Ave north to Ochs Hwy southwest.

-No earlier than 1962, TN 58 north was extended east with US 70 out of Kingston about 4 miles, then north as new state highway to TN 95 Oak Ridge.
+In 1964, TN 58 north was extended north of Kingston to the new I-40, then east with I-40 about 4 miles, then north as new state highway to TN 95 Oak Ridge.

-Between 1975-78, TN 58 was rerouted in Chattanooga to follow TN 153 north then Amnicola Hwy west which becomes Riverside Pkwy.
-It is unclear if TN 58 still used Market from downtown for a time, but by 1983 TN 58 used Riverside Pkwy all the way around until it becomes 20th St which TN 58 used to get back to Market.
+In 1973 or 1974, TN 58 was rerouted to follow TN 153 north a bit, then come down Amnicola Hwy west which becomes Riverside Pkwy.
+TN 58 used Riverside Pkwy all the way around until it becomes 20th St which TN 58 used to get back to Market.
 The old routing became part of TN 17.
 3rd/4th Sts west of TN 17 were removed from the state highway system.